-The stronger the material, the more difficult it is to crack.
-The door and walls should ideally be solid steel and at least ¼” to ½” thick.
-The weight of a steel safe also is a deterrent to those who might try to remove the entire safe by force.
+The strength of the material plays a crucial role in its resistance to tampering.
+Ideally, the door and walls of the safe should be made of solid steel and measure at least ¼” to ½” thick.
+Additionally, the weight of a steel safe serves as a deterrent to anyone attempting to forcibly remove it.

-Better safe than sorry; here are the top 5 best wall safes that the Your House Garden review team recommends.
-We’re not including safes that cost a thousand dollars or more, since they may be UL-rated but will also be beyond the price range of most shoppers.
+For your peace of mind, here are the top 5 best wall safes recommended by the Your House Garden review team.
+We’ve excluded safes that cost over a thousand dollars since they may be UL-rated but fall beyond the budget of most shoppers.

 1. AMSEC WFS149E5 Fire Wall Safe

-The WFS149E5 is designed to easily fit between 16” o/c wall studs, with pre-drilled anchor holes as well as a built-in flange.
-The one thing to consider, however, is that since the safe is 13½” deep it may not be a good fit for all homes.
+The WFS149E5 is designed to fit easily between 16” on-center wall studs, equipped with pre-drilled anchor holes and a built-in flange.
+However, due to its 13½” depth, it may not be suitable for all homes.
 If you opt for this top-of-the-line fireproof wall safe, it’s advisable to consult a professional installer.

 This AMSEC safe is the clear choice of the Your House Garden review team for those willing to spend extra to ensure their valuables are safe against burglars and fire.